 RACS routinely reviews and updates its policies and procedures.
 We will update this section progressively.

-The first evaluation included a survey open to all Fellows, Trainees and International Medical Graduates, qualitative interviews and analysis of other data sources.
-Using the Action Plan’s planned outcomes as a base, key evaluation questions (PDF 231.54KB) and appropriate indicators and data sources were identified.
+The 2019 evaluation examined whether we had done what we set out to do.
+It included a survey open to all Fellows, Trainees and International Medical Graduates, qualitative interviews and analysis of other data sources.
+Independent scrutiny endorsed the work we had done and our commitment do doing it.